What are the components of the retail price of diesel fuel?

 The cost of producing and delivering diesel fuel to customers includes the costs of crude oil, refinery processing, marketing and distribution, and retail station operation.
 The retail pump price reflects the costs and the profits (and sometimes losses) of the refiners, marketers, distributors, and retail station owners.
 The relative share of these cost components to the retail price of diesel fuel varies over time and varies among regions of the country.

 The price at the pump also includes federal, state, and local taxes.
-In 2015, the federal excise tax for on-highway diesel fuel was 24.40 cents per gallon, and the average of state taxes was 24.90 cents per gallon.
-There was an additional Leaking Underground Storage Tank fee of 1 cent per gallon.
-As of July 1, 2015, the average of state and local government taxes and fees was 27.24 cents per gallon.
-The retail price of diesel fuel also reflects local market conditions and factors such as the location of the fueling station.
+In 2016, the federal excise tax for on-highway diesel fuel is 24.30¢ per gallon, and the federal Leaking Underground Storage Tank fee is 0.1¢ per gallon.
+As of January 1, 2017, the average of state taxes and fees was 27.94¢ per gallon.
+Sales taxes, along with taxes applied by local and municipal governments, also contribute to the final selling price of diesel fuel.
+Local market conditions and factors such as the location of the fueling station can also affect retail diesel fuel prices.
 Some retail outlets are owned and operated by refiners, while others are independent businesses that purchase diesel fuel for resale to the public.

 Why are diesel fuel prices higher than gasoline prices?